jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CD 44 Available capital distribution amount
-Formula for calculating amount of available capital distribution (1) For a share (the share) on the liquidation of the company, the available capital distribution amount is calculated using the formula—(receipt − asc per share) × (capital gains +(capital property distributed − cost) − capital losses) ÷ (total receipts − total asc).
+Formula for calculating amount of available capital distribution (1) For a share (the share) on the liquidation of the company, the available capital distribution amount is calculated using the formula—(receipt − asc per share) × (net capital amount +(capital property distributed − cost)) ÷ (total receipts − total asc).
 Definition of items in formula
 (2) In the formula,—
   (a) receipt is the amount received by the shareholder on the liquidation for the share:
   (b) asc per share is the available subscribed capital per share calculated under the ordering rule for the share at the time of the liquidation:
-  (c) capital gains is the total of the capital gain amounts available for distribution to shareholders in the company on the liquidation, but excluding any gain occurring when the company distributes property to a shareholder on the liquidation:
+  (c) net capital amount is the total of the capital gain amounts less the capital loss amounts arising in the 1992–93 tax year or a later tax year that is available for distribution to shareholders in the company on liquidation but excluding any gain or loss occurring when the company distributes property to shareholders on the liquidation:
   (d) capital property distributed is the total market value of capital property of the company distributed to shareholders on the liquidation:
   (e) cost is the total cost to the company of the capital property included in the capital property distributed item:
-  (f) capital losses is the total of capital loss amounts of the company arising in the 1992–93 tax year or a later tax year, but excluding any loss occurring when the company distributes property to shareholders on the liquidation:
+  (f)
   (g) total receipts is the total of all amounts received by shareholders on the liquidation:
   (h) total asc is the total of the available subscribed capital of all shares in the company at the time of the liquidation.
 Positive amounts